-Purportedly the first feature film to deal directly with the Iraqi war, Philip Haas' "The Situation” is an uncompromising exercise in realpolitik.
-Hamptons’ opening night film is undeniably topical but the lack of emotional investment in its characters renders it more intelligent than engaging.
+Purportedly the first feature film to deal directly with the Iraqi war, Philip Haas’ (“Angels and Insects”) “The Situation” is an uncompromising exercise in realpolitik.
+Though presented as an “Under Fire”-type triangular love story of a femme reporter in a Third World hot spot, the romantic plot serves mainly as a throughline to negotiate the tangle of diverse factions making up the mined landscape of the occupied country.
+Skedded for release in February, Hamptons’ opening night film is undeniably topical but the lack of emotional investment in its characters renders it more intelligent than engaging.

 Haas ambitiously tackles both the complexity of the Iraqi unrest and the oversimplification of the American response, opening his film on two fronts: an Iraqi patrol, speaking Arabic, speculates about what the Americans are doing, while, a few hundred yards away, a unit of American GIs throws two Iraqi boys off a bridge, one of whom drowns.
 Pic constantly ping-pongs between the two totally disparate U.S. and Arab perspectives.

 Anna (Connie Nielsen), a blond, burka-enveloped American journalist has a man in both camps: sometime lover Dan (Damian Lewis) in the CIA and good-looking young Iraqi photographer-colleague Zaid (Mido Hamada) repping the other side.